luludak/AlphaLLVM/README.md

 ```

 *Important Notes:*
-* This software was produced using Claude Code, as a proof-of-concept of creating a full compiler from scratch, and I used (to the best of my knowledge), information that is already publicly available and without limitations.
+* This software was produced using Claude Code, as a proof-of-concept of creating a full compiler from scratch, and I used (to the best of my knowledge) information that is already publicly available and without limitations (e.g., language syntax).
 * While I aim developing and improving the project, it is provided AS-IS, without guarantees.
 * I am **against** any usage of the project for plagiarism purposes.
 However, if you want to use it as the base for a tool to LEGITIMATELY learn how to build a compiler, then you can do so.
 * I have no purpose for copyright infringement, and this is a derivation of work of code publicly available.